Treatment

 In CBT, we work collaboratively to set clear treatment goals, explore how automatic thoughts influence emotions and actions, and experiment with alternative thoughts and behaviors in and outside of sessions.
 By repeatedly practicing these new ways of thinking and acting, clients often experience improved emotional regulation, decreased avoidance, and increased confidence in managing life’s challenges.

 Dialectical Behavior Therapy (DBT) is an evidence-based, skills-focused form of psychotherapy designed to help people who experience intense emotions, emotional dysregulation, and difficulty coping under stress.
-Originally developed by Marsha Linehan, DBT is rooted in cognitive behavioral therapy while emphasizing a balance between acceptance and change.
+DBT is rooted in cognitive behavioral therapy while emphasizing a balance between acceptance and change.
 This approach helps clients validate their internal experiences while also building practical tools to create meaningful behavioral change.

 DBT focuses on developing four core skill areas: mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
 Treatment often includes individual therapy and structured skills training, supporting clients in reducing impulsive or self-destructive behaviors, improving emotional stability, and strengthening relationships.
 In practice, DBT helps people respond to stress and emotional pain with greater clarity, flexibility, and effectiveness, rather than reacting on autopilot.